 Read replicas in Azure Database for MySQL

-The read replica feature (public preview) allows you to replicate data from an Azure Database for MySQL server (master) to up to five read-only servers (replicas) within the same Azure region.
-Read-only replicas are asynchronously updated using the MySQL engine's native binary log (binlog) file position-based replication technology.
+The read replica feature allows you to replicate data from an Azure Database for MySQL server to a read-only server.
+You can replicate from the source server to up to five replicas.
+Replicas are updated asynchronously using the MySQL engine's native binary log (binlog) file position-based replication technology.
 To learn more about binlog replication, see the MySQL binlog replication overview.

-Replicas created in the Azure Database for MySQL service are new servers that can be managed in the same way as normal/standalone MySQL servers.
-For each read replica, you are billed for the provisioned compute in vCores and provisioned storage in GB/ month.
+Replicas are new servers that you manage similar to regular Azure Database for MySQL servers.
+For each read replica, you're billed for the provisioned compute in vCores and storage in GB/ month.

-To learn more about MySQL replication features and issues, please see the MySQL replication documentation.
+To learn more about MySQL replication features and issues, see the MySQL replication documentation.